 A balancing act of creative output

-Quite a difficult question to answer concisely and responsibly.
 An artistic career is rather a balancing act of creative output, business acumen, and marketing.
-But at the core is your own ambition for your creative work, and that essential element has not changed since Constance Howard said to me in 1974, “If you really want to pursue your work professionally, get a studio and build a body of work.”
+But at the core is your own ambition for your creative work, and that essential element has not changed since Constance Howard told me in 1974 that if I really wanted to pursue my work professionally, I should get a studio and build a body of work.

-Being part of a group studio, or joining a group of artists and craftspeople for support in promoting your work and exchanging ideas is certainly worthwhile at the beginning of a career.
-It was for me!
-The Crafts Council (now part of the Arts Council UK) aided the direction and promotion of my work in the late 70s.
+Being part of a group workshop, or joining a group of artists and craftspeople for support in promoting your work, and exchanging ideas is worthwhile at the beginning of a career.
+It certainly was for me.
+The Crafts Council aided the direction and promotion of my work in the late 70s.

 I continue to spend time on my website and newsletters, as I find that having a plan and a strategy for promoting my work is useful.
 The internet offers an international market for selling work for those who want to stretch themselves further.

 I had no idea when I started stitching the first collection of quilted satin clutch bags in 1975 in my bedroom on an old Singer sewing machine what I would be doing almost 50 years on.
 My dreamy, romantic ambition to create bespoke embroideries went in tandem with the reality of hard work and determination, and I guess those elements haven’t changed.